traefik/traefik/docs/configuration/commons.md

 Now the `500s.html` error page is returned for the configured code range.
 The configured status code ranges are inclusive; that is, in the above example, the `500s.html` page will be returned for status codes `500` through, and including, `599`.

-Custom error pages are easiest to implement using the file provider.
-For dynamic providers, the corresponding template file needs to be customized accordingly and referenced in the Traefik configuration.

 ## Rate limiting